Community Service Opportunities

 - St. Peters Crime Victim Services: Agency volunteers help victims of crime regain control of their lives by helping staff our 24-hour crisis hotline.
 Crisis counselors provide emotional support, information and referrals, active listening, and safety planning assistance by phone, and medical and legal accompaniments in-person at hospitals and police stations in New York's Capital Region.
 Volunteers may also help spread the word about agency services at community events through outreach volunteership.
 Location: 2215 Burdett Avenue Troy, NY 12180.
 To learn more about becoming a volunteer, please contact Elizabeth Karam, Volunteer Program Coordinator, by calling (518) 271-3638 or emailing [email protected]

 - Sanctuary for Independent Media/ The Media Alliance: In-person volunteering for communications and radio production projects; Remote projects available.
 Volunteers are the brain, heart, and backbone that make the Sanctuary a thriving and vibrant community media and arts center.
 They help to shoot video, plan events, network in our community, build our space, and keep the place nice.
+Variety of volunteer projects include: event volunteering, radio production, video production, video editing, marketing, and more.
 Email [email protected] or call at (518)-272-2390.

 - Sheridan Preparatory Academy: A Community School: In-person tutors and mentors needed for elementary students.
 On-site volunteers needed for Mobile Pantry, Laundry Room, and Farmer's Market Food Bags.
 Flexible volunteer opportunities are available Mon-Fri from 10am-5pm.
-Must show proof of vaccination and fill out an Albany City School District Volunteer Form with two references.
+Must fill out an Albany City School District Volunteer Form with two references.
 Contact Abigail Gomes at [email protected] or call 518-475-6857.

 - South End Children's Cafe: Do you love children?
 If so the South End Children's Cafe may be for you!
 Join children ages 5 - 12 after school to help with homework, enrichment, playing games, arts and crafts and more before everyone sits down to share a dinner.
 Have a cool skill to share like legos, chess, or juggling?
 Join us for enrichment and homework help for kids Mon-Fri from 3-6pm.
 Or you can help in the kitchen from 3-6pm Mon-Thurs.
 There are a variety of other support tasks for volunteers such as cleaning the cafe or driving to pick up donations.
 Volunteers must fill out the Volunteer Interest Form at https://www.surveymonkey.com/r/seccvolunteerapplication2022 and complete a volunteer orientation before joining the South End Children's Cafe.
 Please contact Ittai Rosales at [email protected] or 914-575-9706.